Devon, Alberta: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Devon had a population of 6,545 living in 2,496 of its 2,588 total private dwellings, a change of from its 2016 population of 6,578.
 With a land area of 14.26 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Devon recorded a population of 6,578 living in 2,415 of its 2,493 total private dwellings, a change from its 2011 population of 6,515.
 With a land area of 14.3 km2, it had a population density of in 2016.

-The population of the Town of Devon according to its 2014 municipal census is 6,650, a change from its 2009 municipal census population of 6,534.
+The population of the town of Devon according to its 2014 municipal census is 6,650, a change from its 2009 municipal census population of 6,534.

 Economy

-The Town of Devon was a member of the Leduc-Nisku Economic Development Association, an economic development partnership that markets Alberta's International Region in proximity to the Edmonton International Airport.
+The town of Devon was a member of the Leduc-Nisku Economic Development Association, an economic development partnership that markets Alberta's International Region in proximity to the Edmonton International Airport.

 Amenities

 Devon is amply served by schools, community services such as the Devon General Hospital, and recreational facilities.
-It is 20 km from the Edmonton International Airport, and is close to major rail routes and highways.
 It is located close to a motor sports park, a bird sanctuary, the University of Alberta Botanic Garden, and a number of other attractions to residents and visitors.
 Devon and area is popular with cyclists, as it has a good network of paved country roads, as well as unpaved mountain bike trails, and has hosted high level cycling events such as Canada's 2010 National Road Championships.